And I'm back :)

 "Um, I-I'm reading, sir," Sven nervously stuttered.

-His face growing red, Dominik shoved his brother aside and snatched a book off of the bed.
+book off of the bed.
 "What is this?"
 Opening it, the inside read Der Hobbit (The Hobbit) in clear printing.
 On the bottom of the page, a note was scribbled.
 "From Mama?" he scoffed.

 Sven nodded carefully.
 "Yes, sir.
 She sends two every year-"